haifengl/smile/README.md

 Tutorial
 ========
-This tutorial shows how to use SmileMiner for predictive modeling (classification and regression) from Java code.
+This tutorial shows how to use SMILE for predictive modeling (classification and regression) from Java code.
 It includes loading data, training and testing the model, and applying the model.

 ## Load Data
-Most SmileMiner algorithms take simple double[] as input.
+Most SMILE algorithms take simple double[] as input.
 So you can use your favorite methods or library to import the data as long as the samples are in double arrays.
-To make the life easier, SmileMiner does provide a couple of parsers for popular data formats, such as Weka's ARFF files, LibSVM's file format, delimited text files, and binary sparse data.
+To make the life easier, SMILE does provide a couple of parsers for popular data formats, such as Weka's ARFF files, LibSVM's file format, delimited text files, and binary sparse data.
 These classes are in the package smile.data.parser.
 The package smile.data.parser.microarray also provides several parsers for microarray gene expression datasets, including GCT, PCL, RES, and TXT files.
 In the following example, we use the ARFF parser to load the weather dataset:
 ```java
 ArffParser arffParser = new ArffParser();
 arffParser.setResponseIndex(4);